• Topics

 Background and goals

-There is a lack of affordable housing with a good quality of life in Germany – studies speak of a shortage of up to 800,000 homes¹.
-9.5 million people – that’s more than one in ten – live in too little space².
-In addition, the building sector accounts 37 percent of energy and process-related CO2 emissions and over 34 percent of energy demand globally³.
+There is a lack of affordable housing in Germany – studies speak of a shortage of up to 1.2 million homes in the old federal states only¹.
+9.6 million people – that’s more than one in ten – live in too little space².
+In addition, the building sector accounts 37 per cent of energy and process-related CO2 emissions and over 34 per cent of energy demand globally³.
 Therefore, transforming the building sector is crucial in promoting a resource-conserving economy and combating global warming.
 Adapting the built environment to changing conditions is crucial.
 This includes designing climate-resilient cities, accommodating changing lifestyles, and moving towards smart cities.
-Additionally, affordable, high-quality housing is also a key objective of political decision-makers.
+Additionally, affordable, high-quality housing is also a central goal of the new federal government.

 Working group 1: Building materials, construction and energy (WG 1)